simplertasks/aicommandscript/examples/AICS-master-template.md

 ---

+ℹ️ Information sources: This information is all AI Generated, except  for:
 !
-Show user: "ℹ️ Information sources: This information is all AI Generated, except for !
-AI to summarize whatever the data source content is about
+AI to identify the data sources listed in //DATA section

 template: footer
 `H` Help -- `Q` Quit